sarahappleby/reVAMP/README.md

 https://www.gnu.org/software/autoconf/

 It is recommended that you set up a conda environment for using autofit.
-Once you have a conda enviornment for autofit, see workspace/setup_autofit.sh
+Once you have a conda environment for autofit, see workspace/setup_autofit.sh to set up your paths.

 ## To do: